 When you add fields, keep in mind that each source app that is going to be linked with the contract needs to include a field of the same type for each field of the contract.
 Otherwise, it will be impossible to link them.

-- In the menu that opens, select Contract fields.
+2. In the menu that opens, select Contract Fields.

-- The Contract settings page with a list of all added properties will open.
-Click the +Add button on the right.
+3. The Contract Settings page with a list of all added properties opens.
+Click +Add.

-- In the window that opens, select the field’s Type* and specify the Display Name*.
-Specify other field settings that may vary depending on the field’s type.
+1. In the window that opens, select the Type* property and specify the Display Name*.
+Specify other field settings that may vary depending on the property type.

-- Click the Create button.
-If you need to add another field, click Create & add new.
+2. Click Create.
+If you need to add another field, click Create & Add New.
+The new field will be displayed in the list of properties.

 The new field will be displayed in the list of properties.
 To delete a property, select it in the list, click the Delete button above the list on the right, and confirm the operation.
 Note that you cannot delete system fields from a contract.